HexaCluster/pg_dbms_metadata/README.md

 # pg_dbms_metadata

 PostgreSQL extension to extract DDL of database objects in a way compatible to Oracle DBMS_METADATA package.
+This extension serves a dual purpose—not only does it provide compatibility with the Oracle DBMS_METADATA package, but it also establishes a systematic approach to programmatically retrieve DDL for objects.
+You now have the flexibility to generate DDL for an object either from a plain SQL query or from PL/pgSQL code.
+This also enables the extraction of DDL using any client that can execute plain SQL queries.
+These features distinguishes it from standard methods like pg_dump.

 Information about the Oracle DBMS_metadata package can be found [here](https://docs.oracle.com/en/database/oracle/oracle-database/19/arpls/DBMS_METADATA.html)